yangmillstheory/vim-snipe/README.md

 It's also monolithic, sprawling, and painful to extend.
 See [this Reddit thread](https://www.reddit.com/r/vim/comments/1v9qyu/actively_developed_and_maintained_fork_of/ceq7lcf/) for more discussion.

+However, I'd like to give credit to `vim-easymotion`, as I've borrowed some core functionality and logic:

+* highlighting initialization
+* core functionality for building the jump tree

 ### Installing

 If you use a plugin manager this is as simple as